 - New: DKTI Learning by Using

 Each year, certain themes are selected as areas of focus.
-The themes for the coming period will be announced in October.
-In November, the call will be published and open for submissions.
+The themes for the coming period were announced in October 2020.
+In November 2020, the call has been published, and opened for submissions.

 DKTI Learning by Using is new this year.
 Below, we briefly outline the facts: